 EBRD and EU boost financial inclusion and growth with new credit line

-The loan will be on-lent to SMEs to increase their access to much-needed funding.
-These businesses are the engine of the Tunisian economy, accounting for 90 per cent of all firms.
-They are therefore vital to provide jobs, build a modern diverse economy and to boost long-term, sustainable growth.
+The SME market segment accounts for more than 90 per cent of all businesses in Tunisia.
+It is therefore a vital engine to provide jobs, build a modern diverse economy and to boost long-term, sustainable growth.

 The available finance will provide businesses with new opportunities for further development, especially entrepreneurs who are currently under-served in the country’s regions.

 In addition, the international trade finance line will contribute to the development of international and regional trade with Tunisian companies.

 The European Union (EU) is providing grant support for this transaction as part of an overall €27.6 million in funding channelled through the EBRD to boost financial inclusion in the southern and eastern Mediterranean region.*